GitHub Actions Workflow for Building OwlArch ISO

 - Uses the

-action to clone the repository into the workspace.
+actions/checkout@v4action to clone the repository into the workspace.

 - Uses the